matematiflo/CompAssistedMath2023/Lean/Students_projects/Janosch_Anna-Lena/well-ordering.md

 theorem well_ordering (S : set ℕ) [hS : S.nonempty] : ∃ (k : S), ∀ (l : S), k ≤ l := sorry
 ```

 ### 3.2 Proof in Lean

-When we realised that we had to work with this "weired" ```fin``` function, we already had the feeling that the Lean proof would get way more complicated than the natural number game, because it not only involved induction and lemmas regarding addition, multiplication and inequalities.
+When we realised that we had to work with this "weird" ```fin``` function, we already had the feeling that the Lean proof would get way more complicated than the natural number game, because it not only involved induction and lemmas regarding addition, multiplication and inequalities.

 That's why we did our best trying to prove our theorem with Lean tactics, but we ran into some big walls and didn't manage it fully.